witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-vid 31a: Stylize the Candidate Challenge - Start
+vid 31a: Stylize the Candidate Challenge - Solution

 GOALS